 1. Aubrey James Hasty (1924-82).
 Born at Quambatook in 1924, Aubrey served in the RAAF during the Second World War during which he married Wilma Jean Gross in Melbourne in 1943.
 The Australian electoral rolls show that Aubrey and Wilma lived initially at Quambatook after the war before, sometime after 1954, moving to Harcourt near Caslemaine where Aubrey worked as a poultry farmer, and later to Barfold and then Kyneton where Aubrey died in 1972.
-We believe he and Wilma had one son although that has still to be confirmed.
+Kerry Free tells us he and Wilma had two sons and two daughters.

 2. Murray Bruce Hasty (1926-97) who was born at Quambatook in 1926 and also served in the RAAF during the Second World War, being discharged on 8 May 1946 while serving as a Leading Aircraftman at the Air Force HQ Telecommunications Unit.
 The Australian electoral rolls show that Murray and his wife, Lindsay Isabel Hasty, lived in Melbourne and probably separated sometime in the late 1970s.
 According to the 'Mouritz' family tree on Ancestry, Murray's wife was Lindsay Isabell ('Lyn') Mouritz (1928-2013), daughter of Frederick Alexander Mouritz (1895-1985) and Frederick's second wife, Rita Blanche Butcher (1893-1974) who were married in Victoria in 1929.
 It further states that Murray and Lyn had two children, Ian Robert Hasty and one other, and that Lyn later married Desmond John Betts (1922-2007).
 Lyn's death notice, published in the Herald Sun on 28 September 2013, reads: BETTS Lindsay Isabella (Lyn) passed away peacefully on Thursday September 26 at Frankston, aged 85 years.
 Loved and loving wife of Des (dec).
 Much loved mother of Jan and Ian, mother-in-law of Geoff and Helen.
 Loving and proud Grandma of James and Fleur, Suzy and Graeme, Brendon and Irene and Stephen.
 GG of Zac, Ben, Nic and Matt'.